SivaJegadeesh/Smart-Home-Automation/README.md

 # 🧠 MINDMATE.AI Hackathon Project 🚀

+## Challenge:

-## Challenge: Designing the Future of Learning in India
+Designing the Future of Learning in India

-**Objective:** To leverage Industry 4.0 technologies to empower students for competitive and higher education entrance exams.
+To leverage Industry 4.0 technologies to empower students for competitive and higher education entrance exams.

 Consider AI, real-time data, and interactive experiences to personalize learning journeys and maximize success rates.